paul-hammant/tbd/content/short-lived-feature-branches/index.md

 This branching model was facilitated with the advent of very lightweight branching that came with Git and Mercurial in the mid-2000's, though there is evidence that Google were effectively doing the same in their Monorepo for some years before.

-Either as branching directly off master, or in a fork of the whole repository.
-These branches are destined to come back as "pull requests" into the master/trunk.
+Either as branching directly off main, or in a fork of the whole repository.
+These branches are destined to come back as "pull requests" into the main/trunk.

 <!-- wrweresd -->